 Suppliers and Agents are responsible for their own environments, but connection to the DIP will need to be monitored for availability and readiness (as per other Test Participant environments).

-Suppliers and Agents may use 3rd party software providers, to undertake testing on their behalf.
+Suppliers and Agents may use 3rd parties to undertake testing on their behalf.
 It is the responsibility of both of these parties to ensure that appropriate environments are available to undertake the testing that they require.

 Overall Test Environment Architecture by Test Phase/Stage